ModusCreateOrg/engineering-experiments/eventsource-eventbridge-lambda/README.md

 ## Experiment Scenario

-The scenario used to illustrate the Event Sourcing pattern is a an _Election_ application.
-Specifically, the process of submitting Ballots to be processed.
+The scenario used to illustrate the Event Sourcing pattern is an _Election_ application.
+Specifically, it depicts the process of submitting Ballots to be processed.

 Ballots are submitted by application clients, e.g. web browsers, mobile devices, voting machines, etc. A ballot submission is posted to the `/events` REST API endpoint which is handled by the _Create Event_ Lambda function and serves as the entry point to our Event Sourcing pattern.
-After performing rudimentary validation of the ballot, the _Create Event_ function sends a `Ballot Sumitted` event to Amazon Event Bridge.
+After performing rudimentary validation of the ballot, the _Create Event_ function sends a `Ballot Submitted` event to Amazon Event Bridge.

 Ballot Submitted events are handled by the _Ballot Submission_ function of the Voter microservice.
-The function verifies that the ballot is authentic, it was previously issued to the submitting voter, and that it has not already been processed.
+The function verifies that the ballot is authentic, that it was previously issued to the submitting voter, and that it has not already been processed.
 If ballot verification succeeds, the function augments the event payload with Voter information and sends a `Ballot Verified` event to Amazon EventBridge.
 If it fails, a `Ballot Rejected` event is sent.

 Ballot Verified events are handled by the _Ballot Processing_ function of the Election microservice.
 For each Vote within the Ballot, a `Vote Cast` event is sent to Amazon EventBridge.